QubesOS/qubes-doc/debugging/vm-interface.md

   `tar2qfile` utility to do the conversion
 - `qubes.SelectDirectory`, `qubes.SelectFile` - services which should show
-  file/directory selection dialog and return (to stdout) a single line containing selected path, or nothing in case of cancellation
+  file/directory selection dialog and return (to stdout) a single line containing selected path, or nothing in the case of cancellation
 - `qubes.SuspendPre` - service called in every VM with PCI device attached just before system suspend
 - `qubes.SuspendPost` - service called in every VM with PCI device attached just